oaboelfetouh/FastAPIbooks/README.md

 5 - Create APIs: Get (All books, Specific book with ID, All comments/reviews of 1 book) DONE

-6- Create a cach datastructure to store the Comments of each book DONE
+6- Create a cach data structure to store the Comments of each book DONE

 7 - Do better Documentation :))